New Zealand: A South Pacific Switzerland?

 Matakauri Lodge.
 On the banks of Lake Wakatipu and just minutes from downtown Queenstown.
 The lodge has dramatic lake and mountain views and boasts a world-class spa.
 12 suites and one four-bedroom cottage.
 Amenities include a spa, outdoor pool, Jacuzzi, fitness center, and one restaurant-bar.

 Eichardt’s Private Hotel.
 An elegant property on the lakefront in downtown Queenstown.
 The rooms are sumptuous, cozy, and classically appointed.
-Five suites, four apartments, and one villa.
+Seven suites, four apartments, and one penthouse.
 Amenities include one restaurant-bar.

 Blanket Bay Lodge.
 A luxurious property not far outside Queenstown proper.
 All guest rooms have exceptional lake or mountain views.
 Five rooms and seven suites.
 Amenities include a spa, fitness center, Jacuzzi, outdoor heated pool (open in summer only), wine cellar, game room, and one restaurant-bar.